LunaeSomnia/rolebrew_tfg/README.md

 # Rolebrew

+> [!WARNING]
+> This project is for educational and demonstrative purposes only.
+It is not intended for actual use as a Pathfinder 2e tool and should not be relied upon for gameplay, character creation, or any related activities.

-**Rolebrew is a free Pathfinder 2e explorer, character creator & simulator tool**.
+Rolebrew is a Pathfinder 2e explorer, character creator & simulator tool born as a university project.

 ## Project structure